-The 3GPP AAA Server may send as well a result indication to the authenticator in the access network, in order to indicate that it wishes to protect the success result message at the end of the process (if the outcome is successful).
-The protection of result messages depends on home operator's policies.

-- 14. The authenticator in the access network sends the EAP Request/AKA-Challenge message to the UE. - 15.
+- 13. The 3GPP AAA Server sends RAND, AUTN, a message authentication code (MAC) and two user identities (if they are generated), protected pseudonym and/or protected re-authentication id, to the authenticator in the access network in EAP Request/AKA'-Challenge message.
+The 3GPP AAA Server shall also include the access network identity in this message.
+The access network identity is defined in TS 24.302 [22].
+The sending of the re-authentication id depends on 3GPP operator's policies on whether to allow fast re-authentication processes or not.
+It implies that, at any time, the 3GPP AAA Server decides (based on policies set by the operator) to include the re-authentication id or not, thus allowing or disallowing the triggering of the fast re-authentication process. - The 3GPP AAA Server may send as well a result indication to the authenticator in the access network, in order to indicate that it wishes to protect the success result message at the end of the process (if the outcome is successful).
+The protection of result messages depends on home operator's policies. - 14.
+The authenticator in the access network sends the EAP Request/AKA-Challenge message to the UE. - 15.
 The UE first checks whether the AMF separation bit is set to 1.
 If this is not the case the UE shall reject the authentication.
 Otherwise, the UE runs AKA algorithms on the USIM application on UICC.
 The USIM application verifies that AUTN is correct and hereby authenticates the network.
 If AUTN is incorrect, the terminal rejects the authentication (not shown in this example).
 If the sequence number is out of synch, terminal initiates a synchronization procedure, c.f.
-RFC 4187 [7].
+[23].
 If AUTN is correct, the USIM application computes RES, IK and CK.

 The UE then computes (CK', IK') = F(CK, IK, <access network identity>) in the same way as the HSS.
-The UE derives required additional new keying material, including the key MSK, according to RFC 4187 EAP-AKA [7] from the new computed CK', IK' and checks the received MAC with the new derived keying material.
+The UE derives required additional new keying material, including the key MSK and EMSK, according to [23] from the new computed CK', IK' and checks the received MAC with the new derived keying material.